-FURILLO/FRANK/J

-DAVENPORT-FURILLO/JOYCE/A
+Examples: FURILLO/FRANK/J DAVENPORT-FURILLO/JOYCE/A

-Question 10 - OFFICER ID NUMBER
+Question 10 - Officer ID Number

-Processing Officer's individual Vermont Traffic Complaint (VTC) number used in traffic violation cases.
-A maximum of 7 characters is allotted for the officer's ID number.
+Processing Officer's individual Motor Vehicle Department (VTC) number used in traffic violation cases.
+A maximum of 7 characters are allotted for the officer's ID number.
 They may be: